-Often diagnosed in childhood or adolescence, RP is an inherited retinal disease causing progressive loss of night and peripheral vision.
+Often diagnosed in childhood or adolescence, retinitis pigmentosa (RP) is an inherited retinal disease causing progressive loss of night and peripheral vision.
 The condition often leads to legal and sometimes complete blindness.

-Retinitis pigmentosa, also known as RP, refers to a group of inherited diseases causing retinal degeneration.
+Retinitis pigmentosa, also known as RP, refers to a group of inherited diseases causing retinal degeneration and a decline in vision.
 The retina is a thin piece of tissue lining the back of the eye.
 Rod and cone photoreceptors in the retina convert light into electrical signals that the brain interprets as vision.
 People with RP experience a gradual decline in their vision, because photoreceptors degenerate.

 Forms of RP and related diseases include Usher syndrome, Leber congenital amaurosis, and Bardet-Biedl syndrome, among others.

 Symptoms depend on whether rods or cones are initially involved.
 In most forms of RP, rods are affected first.
 Because rods are concentrated in the outer portions of the retina and are activated by dim light, their degeneration affects peripheral and night vision.
 Vision becomes more constricted over time.
 If and when the disease progresses and cones become affected, visual acuity, color perception, and central vision are diminished.